naldojrs/gasappdash/README.md

 # Select Language: English/[Portuguese](/README-pt.md)

-# Gas Station App Use Profile Dashboard
+# Gas Stations' App Use Profile Dashboard

 This repository contains an Excel Dashboard for analyzing the profile of the use of discount/advantage apps at gas stations.
 The goal is to transform the data collected in a survey into useful information and insights to aid in strategic decision-making.

 ## Repository Structure

 .
-├── dados
+├── data
-│   └── raw.csv
+│   └── raw.csv             # Raw survey data
-├── dashboard.xlsx
+├── dashboard.xlsx          # Excel Dashboard
+├── LICENSE                 # MIT License
-├── README.md
+├── README.md               # README in English
-└── README-pt.md
+└── README-pt.md            # README in Portuguese

 ## How to Use